 Lake.
 A naturally existing or artificially created body of standing water greater than twenty (20) acres in size.
 Lakes include reservoirs which exist on a year-round basis and occur in a depression of land or expanded part of a stream.
 A lake is bounded by the ordinary high water mark or the extension of the elevation of the lake's ordinary high water mark within the stream, where the stream enters the lake.
-All lakes meet the criteria of RCW Chapter 90.58 ☑ (Shoreline Management Act) and have been inventoried as "Shorelines of the State" found in the Shoreline Master Program for the Thurston Region in OMC 14.08.
+All lakes meet the criteria of RCW Chapter 90.58 G (Shoreline Management Act) and have been inventoried as "Shorelines of the State" found in the Shoreline Master Program, OMC 18.20.